Robertstar2000/Hypatia/README.md

 To get a local copy up and running, simply follow these steps.

-1. Download the repository files (`index.html`, `index.tsx`, `README.md`, etc.).
+1.  **Download Files**: Download the repository files (`index.html`, `index.tsx`, `README.md`, etc.).
-2. Open the `index.html` file in a modern web browser (like Chrome, Firefox, or Edge).
+2.  **Open in Browser**: Open the `index.html` file in a modern web browser (like Chrome, Firefox, or Edge).
-3. That's it!
-The application will load and be ready to use.
+3.  **Provide API Key**: Upon loading, the application will prompt you for API access.
+This is required for the AI features to function.
+You have two options:
+    *   **Use Promo Code**: If you have a valid promo code, you can use the application's built-in Google Gemini API key.
+    *   **Use Your Own API Key**: You can provide your own free Google Gemini API key.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    *   *Security Note*: Your personal API key is stored securely in your browser's session and is never sent to any server besides Google's API endpoints.
+4.  **Begin Research**: Once authenticated, you can start creating your first research project!

 <br>